danielfrees/finlitCausal/README.md

 # CausaLift
-Causal Analysis of the Open Powerlifting Dataset.
+Causal Analysis of the Impact of Financial Ltieracy policies on financial independence.
 Stats 209 Final Project at Stanford.